dxt48/MGT-207/README.md

 <https://hbsp.harvard.edu/import/1456740>

+*When purchasing the course pack, you must use exactly the same email as you use to register on Canvas.
+If the email is different, or if your name under which you purchase the course pack is different, you will not receive credit for your case work.*

 **YouTube Link**

 Occasionally, I may post videos on class material.
 Lectures, however, will not be recorded.
 All class videos can be found here: